If you’re trading on Firefox, installing these top Firefox add-ons can speed up your trading research and improve security.

 In a previous post, I highlighted 7 Chrome extensions that can make your trading day easier and more productive.
 But plenty of traders aren’t using the Chrome browser.
 So this time, we’ll look at a similar list of productivity enhancers (add-ons) for the Mozilla Firefox browser.

 Firefox is a great browser for your day-to-day online trading.
-Choosing between Chrome and Firefox is often a matter of which one feels better to you.
+Choosing between Chrome and Firefox for the best browser for trading is often a matter of which one feels better to you.
 But it can also become a matter of which add-ons are available to make your work easier.

 Actually, it’s good practice to have multiple browsers at the ready on your trading computer.
 Then if one of them updates and causes a problem, you can quickly switch to another one.